-- To assist in developing and maintaining an accessible and well-functioning system of mental health, justice and related services that work together to improve the transition between services and sectors of the Committee's target population to and through the services and supports that they need, when they need them. - To assist to Improve the quality of services for individuals with mental health and substance use issues who are involved with the criminal justice system, including the specific matches made between clients and services both initially and through clients' individual recoveries over time. - To assist to minimize the amount of time people spend in correctional facilities waiting for the assessments, e.g., fitness, Form 6 and/or services they need to support their safe, successful release and re-integration back into the community. - To assist in reducing recidivism. - To assist to Identify barriers to achievement of any of the above objectives, with particular foci on identifying and addressing barriers at the juncture between the mental health, substance use, criminal justice and related systems.
+- To assist in developing and maintaining an accessible and well-functioning system of mental health, justice and related services that work together to improve the transition between services and sectors of the Committee's target population.
+This includes service provision to and through the services and supports that they need, when they need them. - To assist with improving the quality of services for individuals with mental health and substance use issues who are involved with the criminal justice system, including making specific matches between clients and services both initially and through clients' individual recoveries over time. - To assist to minimize the amount of time people spend in correctional facilities waiting for assessments, e.g. (fitness, Form 6 and/or services they need to support their safe, successful release and re-integration back into the community). - To assist in reducing recidivism. - To assist in the identification of barriers to achievement within the above objectives, with particular focus on identifying and addressing barriers at the juncture points between the mental health, substance use, criminal justice and related systems.